dotdotcommadot/dart_async_commands/README.md

 ## How To: Using Hooks

 Hooks are objects that will be executed right before the command they are related to is being executed.
-Their main purpose is to perform tasks that are related to the command, but you might not regard as business logic.
+Their main purpose is to perform tasks that are related to the command, but you don't regard as being business logic.
-Seperating the actions performed by a hook from their related command to will often times clean up your unit tests, since you will only be testing what is really relevant for that command.
+Separating the actions performed by a hook from their related command will often times clean up your unit tests, since you will only be testing what is really relevant for that command.
-A good use for a hook would be to update a progressbar, or reinitialize a list of items.
+A good use for a hook would be to update a progressbar, or to reinitialize a list of items.
-Or, as in our example, to update the number of login attempts when you don't want the LoginCommand to have a dependency on the ```myApplcation``` object.
+Or, as in our example, to update the number of login attempts.

 ### Creating a Hook